 Survivors and families of victims are finally experiencing their first dose of justice in the aftermath of a 2015 duck boat accident that occurred in Seattle.
-In early February, a jury ordered defendants to pay about $123 million to 40 individuals who suffered because of the crash.
+In early February, a jury ordered defendants to pay about $123 million to 40 individuals who were injured or lost loved ones because of the crash.

 The jury found Ride the Ducks International, the maker of the amphibious vehicle, about 70% responsible for the crash.
 It also assigned the remainder of the blame to Ride the Ducks of Seattle, the company that operated tours using the Ride the Duck International’s vehicles.